Brandon-Moye/Hangman/README.md

 Currently it utilizes while/for loops and arrays indices.

+2/9/2022 I have pretty much completed the majority of the game!
+I have a few small features and additional styling I would like to do before I call it finished
+- Next Steps:
+  - Add a reset button that lives on the main page in case a user gets a repeat word
+  - continue styling the sheet and making iteractions/effects smoother

 2/8/2022
 - Current features:
   - Blank boxes will autogenerate on the page after a random word has been selected from the wordBank object